 I've got way too many DVDs in my house.
 I've been gathering them for years and years: They take up nearly half a wall in my living room, and that's after giving away about half my collection.

-Note: This guide is primarily is for digitizing a DVD collection; we'll have a separate guide for Blu-Ray discs soon.
+Note: This guide is for digitizing a DVD collection; Please check out our separate guide for digitizing your Blu-Ray discs.

 A comment on copy protection